 Professor Emma Smith is Lecturer in English at the University of Oxford, Professor of Shakespeare Studies and Fellow of Hertford College.
 Her research focuses on Shakespeare and early modern drama.

-Examination and revision technique Jennifer Webb, Co-op Academy Leeds
+Examination and revision technique Jennifer Webb, Trinity Academy Cathedral, Wakefield

 This session addresses how students should read questions, extract the guidance given in them and how best to address the assessment objectives.
 There are no ‘right’ answers in English Literature but there are ‘right’ ways to address tasks and to support ideas.